memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 _Greg Miranda_

-In this course, you will learn to write, trace, and test programs; explore the interactions between programs and data; and practice organizing programs for clarity and re-use.

-We will explore these topics interactively in lecure, you will implement programs to practice your programming skills, and you will reflect on this learning through your own program designs.
+This course focuses on two main topics: The basics of organizing data for efficient computation, and the design of programs that use collections, classes, and interfaces.

+Each week, we will explore topics in these areas interactively during lectures.
+You will read beyond what we explore in lecture, complete programming assignments to hone your coding and program design skills, and take exams that test your understanding of what you've learned.
+After, you'll be better at designing and understanding programs and the structure of data they work over.

 This web page serves as the main source of announcements and resources for the course, as well as the syllabus.

-On an average week in CSE11, you can expect to spend 4-6 hours on videos, reading, lecture, and discussion; 2-3 hours on programming practice; and 4-6 hours working on your programming projects.
+On an average week in CSE12, you can expect to spend 4-6 hours on videos, reading, lecture, and discussion; 2-3 hours on programming practice; and 4-6 hours working on your programming projects.
 If you find yourself spending dramatically more time than this, it's a good idea to contact the course staff